caseyg/awesome/TOPICS.md

 ## metadata-extraction

 *   [kreuzberg-dev/kreuzberg](https://github.com/kreuzberg-dev/kreuzberg) - A polyglot document intelligence framework with a Rust core.
 Extract text, metadata, and structured information from PDFs, Office documents, images, and 50+ formats.
-Available for Rust, Python, Ruby, Java, Go, PHP, Elixir, C#, TypeScript (Node/Bun/Wasm/Deno) —or use via CLI, REST API, or MCP server.
+Available for Rust, Python, Ruby, Java, Go, PHP, Elixir, C#, TypeScript (Node/Bun/Wasm/Deno)- or use via CLI, REST API, or MCP server.

 ## node

 *   [kreuzberg-dev/kreuzberg](https://github.com/kreuzberg-dev/kreuzberg) - A polyglot document intelligence framework with a Rust core.
 Extract text, metadata, and structured information from PDFs, Office documents, images, and 50+ formats.
-Available for Rust, Python, Ruby, Java, Go, PHP, Elixir, C#, TypeScript (Node/Bun/Wasm/Deno) —or use via CLI, REST API, or MCP server.
+Available for Rust, Python, Ruby, Java, Go, PHP, Elixir, C#, TypeScript (Node/Bun/Wasm/Deno)- or use via CLI, REST API, or MCP server.

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.